 - Habenula - pea-sized part of our old brain tied to dread anticipation

-- Orexin - the "vigilence" hormone tied to panic response when too high (gender specific)
+- Orexin - the "vigilance" hormone tied to panic response when too high (gender-specific)

 Does CBD have any influence there?

 We'll start with the Habenula.

 The Lateral Habenula Directs Coping Styles Under Conditions of Stress via Recruitment of the Endocannabinoid System.

 The habenula is tied to our response to stress.
 This is partially governed by the endocannabinoid system which CBD supports.

 When researchers block the CB1 receptor, anxiety effects and poor stress response were displayed.
 When they boosted CB1 activity:

 CB1R blockade increased basal corticosterone, augmented proactive coping strategies, and reduced anxiety-like behavior.